jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/supabase-auth.md

 # Supabase Auth

-Let's call this how to a port of the [Redwood GoTrue Auth how to](gotrue-auth.md) to [Supabase](https://supabase.io/).
+Let's call this how to a port of the [Cedar GoTrue Auth how to](gotrue-auth.md) to [Supabase](https://supabase.io/).
 I won't get original style points because I copy-pasted (and updated, for good measure) the original.
 Why?
 Because Supabase auth is based on [Netlify GoTrue](https://github.com/netlify/gotrue), an API service for handling user registration and authentication.
 The Supabase folks build on solid open-source foundations.

-Once I connected these dots, the Redwood GoTrue Auth how to became a handy resource as I climbed the auth learning curve (and I started from sea level).
+Once I connected these dots, the Cedar GoTrue Auth how to became a handy resource as I climbed the auth learning curve (and I started from sea level).
 Hopefully this Supabase-specific edition will help you climb your own too.

 ## Time to Cook

 In this recipe, we'll:

-- Configure a Redwood app with Supabase auth
+- Configure a Cedar app with Supabase auth
 - Create a Sign Up form, a Sign In form, and a Sign Out button
 - Add auth links that display the correct buttons based on our auth state